We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Attainment gap for disadvantaged students

-Looking over the past decade, the attainment gap has remained fairly consistent, with Inner London always having a smaller gap than Outer London or the rest of England.
-Based on this data alone, the impact of the COVID-19 pandemic has had a negligible impact on the attainment gap.
+Looking over the past decade, the attainment gap has remained fairly consistent in the rest of England and has shown a small increase in the two London areas.
+However, Inner London consistently has a smaller gap than Outer London and the rest of England.
+Based on this data alone, the impact of the COVID-19 pandemic has had a negligible impact on the attainment gap in Outer London and the rest of England, although there has been an uptick in Inner London in 2022/23.

 Level 3 attainment gap between Free School Meals and non-Free School Meals students at 19 years-of-age by London borough (2021/22)